The Office of the Australian Information Commissioner (OAIC) maintains a number of privacy registers:

-The Privacy Act allows small business operators, who would otherwise not be covered by the Privacy Act, to choose to be treated as an organisation for the purposes of the Act and therefore subject to the Australian Privacy Principles.
+The Privacy Act allows small business operators, who would otherwise not be covered by the Privacy Act, to choose to be treated as an organisation for the purposes of that Act and therefore subject to the Australian Privacy Principles.

-List of recognised EDR schemes
+Recognised EDR schemes

 The Information Commissioner can recognise, by written notice, external dispute resolution (EDR) schemes to handle particular privacy-related complaints (s 35A of the Privacy Act).

 In appropriate circumstances an exemption from specific requirements of the Guidelines on Data Matching in Australian Government Administration can be granted.

 Sections 8WA and 8WB of the Taxation Administration Act 1953 protect the privacy of tax file numbers by making it an offence to wrongfully request or receive tax file numbers, or to misuse or give them to anyone but the Australian Taxation Office (ATO) or another authorised user.

 The ‘Classes of lawful tax file number recipients’ is a list of the classes of entities that are lawfully able to receive tax file numbers, and an explanation of who the recipients may disclose the tax file number to.